 We all have varying degrees of writing skills (aff) based on our education.
-Education alone doesn't create great writing.
+But, education alone doesn't create great writing.
 Your experiences, emotions, personality — that's what makes your writing something special.

-Since when do we stop and not make the effort to learn?
+Since when do we stop and not make an effort to learn?
 Especially when it comes to something so important to your success.
-If you are serious about success, you make the effort, right?
+If you are serious about success, you make an effort.

 There are tons of sites and books to help you in your quest to become a better writer.
-There isn't a single thing since the moment you were born that you didn't have to learn how to do.
+Since the moment you were born, there isn't a single thing that you didn't have to learn how to do.
 Why stop now?

 “I have no idea what to write about.”

 Oh, yes, you do.
 You know your hobby, product, or service better than anyone else.